Average Annual Premium

 Liberty Mutual is a well-known company in the insurance world that offers a wide range of different policies at an affordable price.

 The company was founded in 1912 and since that time has been committed to providing customers with useful and competitively-priced policies and services.
-Liberty Mutual is now the third largest insurer of property in the United States.
+Liberty Mutual is now the third-largest insurer of property in the United States.
 Customers appreciate the company’s fast response time and range of options.

 Insurance options from Liberty Mutual

-Liberty Mutual is your one-stop locations for insurance options.
+Liberty Mutual is your one-stop location for insurance options.
 The company offers auto, home, and life insurance plans as well as coverage for boats and watercraft, mobile home insurance, flood insurance, and identity theft protection.

 You can get a free quote for home insurance in Indiana by visiting the website or contacting your local Liberty Mutual agency.